markusdemedeiros/epaper_dbus_api/README.md

 | 0x7 | draws the string `dat` at position (`x0`, `y0`), with foreground color `color_f`, background color `col_b`, and font `aux` |
 | 0x8 | draws the bitmap file `dat` at position (`x0`, `y0`) |

-and are applied to the image buffer.
-Malformed commands fail silently.
+These drawing commands are applied to the image buffer, and are displayed on the screen on the next `push`.

-To enable support for more fonts or colours (for example, a shaded or hatchmarked fill), you can edit the lookup tables in `src/screendriver.c`.
-This will change how arguments are interpreted when they are drawn to the screen.
+To enable support for more fonts or colours (for example, a shaded or hatchmarked fill), you can edit the lookup tables in `src/screendriver.c` (information from the wiki may also be helpful here).
+These tables change how arguments are interpreted when they are drawn to the screen, and modification of the `screendriver` allows more complicated actions to be interpreted directly as commands.

 ## Attribution
 - Queue Library: [StsQueue](https://github.com/petercrona/StsQueue)